Red Sox notebook: Rodriguez likely to start on injured list as Opening Day roster takes shape

 “There’s a pretty good chance,” Cora said when asked if Rodriguez would be sidelined to start the year.
 “We’re just running out of time and you’ve got to go through the progression with him.
 We’re not going to cut a few things just to have him.
 He might say all the right things, but there’s other stuff he has to do to prove to us that he feels great.
 It’s not that we don’t trust him but we have to be very careful with him.”

-The Red Sox pulled Rodriguez after just two innings last Monday against Tampa Bay after the left-hander complained of “dead arm” and had him finish his outing in the bullpen.
-He hasn’t faced hitters since, instead throwing bullpen sessions in Fort Myers on both Saturday and Monday.
+The Red Sox pulled Rodriguez after just two innings last Monday against Tampa Bay after the lefty complained of “dead arm” and had him finish his outing in the bullpen.
+He hasn’t faced hitters since, instead throwing bullpen sessions in Fort Myers, Florida on both Saturday and Monday.

 Both of those bullpens went well, but the Red Sox were always going to be cautious with Rodriguez, who missed the entire 2020 season after contracting myocarditis following a bout with COVID-19.